elvoulga/Chatbot/README.md

 # Chatbot

-Building a Chatbot with Neural Networks.
+Building a Chatbot with Neural Networks, using the movie dialog corpus from Cornell University.